What You Want to Know About Distilled Water: Answering Your Frequently Asked Questions

 Is Distilled Water Safe to Drink?

 Distilled water is completely safe to drink.
 A common misconception is that drinking water provides a significant source of minerals like calcium and magnesium.
 While water can contain these minerals, they are present in inorganic form, and although the body can absorb them to some extent, the amounts are very small compared to what you get from food.
+Many minerals in tap water are bioavailable, but their contribution to total nutrition is usually very small.
 Plants absorb minerals from soil and water, convert them into organic compounds through biological processes, and that’s how those nutrients become more bioavailable to us when we eat plant-based foods.
 This is why a balanced diet—not water—is the reliable way to obtain essential minerals.
 To meet your daily mineral requirements from water alone, you would need to drink an impractically large volume, which would also increase exposure to other unwanted contaminants.

 Why is Distilled Water Used for CPAP Machines and Humidifiers?